Why Are Drug Dealers

 A drug toxicity death occurs every 7 minutes in America.
 Drug toxicity is now the leading cause of death for young Americans, who are more likely to die from drug toxicity than from car accidents, firearms, or illness.

 Drug dealers are selling counterfeit pills pressed to mimic legitimate pharmaceutical medications such as Xanax, Percocet, and Oxycodone.
-Instead they contain nothing but useless filler and illicit Fentanyl – which is 50 to 100 times stronger than Heroin – This reprehensible and despicable act is being done solely for financial gain, with absolute reckless disregard for human life – Unleashing the deadliest chemical attack in American history.
+Instead they contain nothing but useless filler and illicit Fentanyl – which is 50 to 100 times stronger than Heroin – This reprehensible and despicable act is being done solely for financial gain, with absolute reckless disregard for human life – Unleashing what can only be described as the deadliest chemical attack in American history.

 Our children are dying in record numbers.
-The judicial systems in many counties refuse to criminally investigate & prosecute the lethal poisoning of our loved ones.
+The judicial systems in many states still refuse to criminally investigate & prosecute the lethal poisoning of our loved ones.

 A person commits drug-induced homicide when he or she unlawfully delivers a controlled substance to another, and any person’s death is caused by the injection, inhalation, absorption, or ingestion of any amount of that controlled substance.